Google touts daily deal on home page, a first

 "Users can benefit from learning about great deals from local organizations."

-Google has traditionally resisted using its homepage for promotions, save for occasionally pushing in-house products such as its Chrome Web browser or its now-defunct Nexus S phone.
+Google has traditionally resisted using its home page for promotions, save for occasionally pushing in-house products such as its Chrome Web browser or its now-defunct Nexus One phone.

 Google generated 96 percent of its roughly $29 billion in revenue last year from advertising.
 Most of it comes from ads that appear alongside Google's search results.